nietamten/VoltageConverterForSolar/readme.md

   - add low ESR capacitors on input, for example ceramic
   - change frequency (R7)
 - converter is oscillating slower (a little or no power on output)
   - decrease output capacity to prevent over current
+  - increase current limit (decrease R11), 5k seems to be safe
+  - decrease output volage
 - devices near converter stops working (usb mouse)
   - use ferrite filters on input and output